mm0806son/raw2event/README.md

 `demo_raw2event.mp4` is a demo vedio of the system running on Raspberry Pi 5, showing a person holding a rubic cube.

-`k_calibration` folder contains scripts for the 3-step calibration.
+`k_calibration` folder contains scripts for the 3-step calibration and optuna search.
 Please refer to our paper for more information. `fake_data_gen.ipynb` can be a starting point to test the steps.

 ## Configuration